hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 We created the HTML pages using Jinja templates.
 ChatGPT turned out to be super helpful for this.
 We often just supplied a Python dataclass, and it spat out a template for us.
-Apart from the occasional field misalignment, it worked like a charm.
+Apart from the occasional form header-field misalignment, it worked like a charm.
 Moreover, we generated most of Javascript code for charts by copy-pasting ChatGPT's output.

 Our server uses FastAPI.
 I prefer it over other Python frameworks as it has a neat way of solving data validation.